 E-consultation or bringing the consultation process online is beneficial in the sense that it gives the opportunity to more people to interact and add their value to the discussion.
 Using digital tools to galvanise the deliberation is therefore a great complement to usual consultation settings, like town hall meetings or paper consultation.
 Indeed, not only does it allow the participation of a larger number of citizens, but using such tools is also the opportunity to reach out to wider demographic groups, like the youth for instance.
 By gathering a larger number of opinions from various sources, the citizen feedback is more likely to be representative of the population’s global opinion.
 This way, digital tools and e-consultation is the most efficient way to tap into the collective intelligence of the citizens.

 Several tools can be used in order to initiate the discussion online.
-Although social media is a free and accessible media to discuss on, professional tools have been developed that maximize the outcome of this discussion, for instance online participation platforms.
+Although social media is a free and accessible media to discuss on, professional tools have been developed that maximize the outcome of this discussion, for instance through an online participation platform.
 Their added value lies in the fact that they simplify the collection, organisation and analysis of the citizens’ feedback.
 That way, the governments can best understand and follow the discussion.

 Step 3 of e-participation: e-decision-making